Get Started with Confluent Cloud on the Azure Marketplace with Commitments

 Tip

-To pay for Confluent Cloud, Confluent Consumption Units (CCUs) are enabled in the cloud Marketplace.
-Pricing in Marketplace is the same as direct purchase pricing.
+You can pay for Confluent Cloud through your cloud provider’s Marketplace using Confluent Consumption Units (CCUs), the billing units used in cloud marketplace deployments.
+Pricing in the Marketplace is the same as direct purchase pricing.
 For more information, see Manage Billing in Confluent Cloud.

 Prerequisites